How to reduce feedback

 So, you want the mic to pick up a loud sound from your instrument.
 And you want the speaker to produce a quiet sound at the mic, but a loud sound toward the audience.
 Here’s how to do that.

 * Put the mic closer to your instrument so the mic will pick up a louder sound.
 For example, you might use a clip-on mic which is very close.
 Close mic placement can alter the timbre that the mic picks up, but some mics are pre-equalized to compensate.

-* When playing through an amp, place the amp behind you and to the left so your body blocks the feedback.
+* When playing through an amp, place the amp a little behind you and to the left so your body blocks the feedback, but you don't block the amp's sound from the audience.
 Or place the amp in front of you, close to the audience.
-Then the audience will hear a louder sound without you having to turn up the volume so much.
+Then the audience will hear a louder, clearer sound without you having to turn up the volume so much.

 * Try to play a little louder and turn down your amp to compensate.

 * Feedback usually occurs at a single frequency or pitch.
 So if you can remove that frequency with EQ, you can stop the feedback.
 You might use a preamp with a feedback notch filter.
 While your P.A. is feeding back, adjust the notch filter so the feedback stops.

 * Sometimes feedback is a quiet ringing tone, which can color the timbre of your instrument and make it sound hollow.
 If the feedback is a low tone, turn down the bass (low-frequency EQ) on your amp or mixer a little at a time until feedback stops.

 * If your amp is near a wall or on the floor, that can exaggerate low frequencies (bass) and cause feedback.
 Try placing the amp on a chair and further from the walls.